Twin Paradox of Relativity

 This controversy has not gone away after over a century of relativity; nor can it, without acknowledging the universal frame of reference.

 The standard interpretation is that we must simply take notice that one of the parties underwent a change of inertial frames during the course of the round trip.
-But that consideration alone does nothing to relieve us of the need of a structure which has imparted actual clock rate differences, considering that reunited clocks, moving in a straight line, strictly without acceleration, display a time differential of an absolute nature.
+But that consideration alone does nothing to relieve us of the need of a structure which has imparted actual clock rate differences, considering that reunited clocks, moving in a straight line, strictly without acceleration, display a time-keeping differential of an absolute nature which necessarily favors one party over the other.
 It is precisely one's inertial change with respect to the universe that dictates the new actual clock rate, resulting in the actual time differential upon reuniting with the other party.
 And that, of course, is something we'll diagram with clarity in this book.

 Meanwhile, refer to diagram 6 to see what happens when, in the course of a one way trip by a gent, the two gents involved (stay at home and traveler) try to determine whether there is any difference in the time-keeping of their clocks.
 Their best tool, of course, is the sending of light signals to each other to relay information about the status of their clocks.